 If you paddle right out to the mouth of the Noosa River, you will find many sand islands where you can hang out on your own deserted island for as long as you like.

-There are some beautiful beaches up north too.
+There are some beautiful beaches up in Tropical North Queensland too, in place like Port Douglas and the secluded Cape Tribulation.
 But the further north you go, you will need to be careful when and where you swim.

 In Queensland, we have an issue with stingers as well as crocodiles (this is Australia after all!) so do read the signs before getting into the water.

 Wherever you swim in Queensland, please swim between the flags.